RECORD 3 NSF FELLOWSHIP RECIPIENTS IN 2013!

 Nellie Chung is majoring in Psychology, with minors in Biology and Fine Arts, and conducted her studies in Japan.

-Kendra Cusic is majoring in Communication and conductied her studies in Ghana.
+Kendra Cusic is majoring in Communication and conducted her studies in Ghana.

-Marian Lopez is majoring in French.
-International Studies, and Political Science, with a minor in Black World Studies, and conducted her studies in France.
+Marian Lopez is majoring in French, International Studies, and Political Science, with a minor in African Studies and the African Diaspora, and conducted her studies in France.

 LOYOLA STUDENT EARNS 2012 NATIONAL SCIENCE FOUNDATION GRADUATE RESEARCH FELLOWSHIP